Community Care Service

 Child / tamariki, Youth / rangatahi, Adult / pakeke, Older adult / kaumātua

 GP, DHB clinical services

-Individuals must meet one of the criteria below to be considered for home/school-based visits:
+Individuals must meet one of the criteria below to be considered for home/school-based visits from a support worker:

 - The client is physically unable to attend the centre including mobility issues and residential barriers.